 Additional English Language and Culture Curriculum for International Students

-International students whose first language is not English will participate in highly personalized English language and culture instruction provided by the Center for American English Language and Culture (CAELC).
+International students whose first language is not English will participate in English language and culture instruction provided by UVA's Center for American English Language and Culture (CAELC).
 This instruction is designed to help smooth the student’s entry into American life and to rapidly build their English speaking and writing skills to help optimize their graduate experience.
 International non-thesis Master’s degree students will begin by taking an intensive 6-week summer CAELC program dedicated to the needs of Chemistry non-thesis Master’s degree students (i.e., an expanded EAP curriculum).
 Through mid-Fall, non-thesis Master’s degree students will receive weekly tutoring in oral English.
-English as a Second Language (ESL) courses as prescribed by CAELC on an individualized basis will be taken during the Fall semester.
+English as a Second Language (ESL) courses as prescribed by CAELC on an individualized basis.
 A TOEFL iBT test will be administered in mid-November to assess student progress.
 Evidence of English proficiency gains has been found to expand the career prospects of our graduates.
 There are no additional costs to an non-thesis Master’s degree student for these CAELC services.

 Tuition and Fees